 - Concern for Welfare

-- Planning your ethics application
+- Planning the ethics review application

-- Procedures of ethics application review
+- Advising on the procedures of the ethics review application

 Enquiries and clarification on NBCC's Research Ethics Board's policies and procedures are to be directed to the Applied Research and Innovation Office (email@example.com).